 Why Do You Need a VPN in Indonesia?

-While Indonesian internet freedom may have improved slightly in 2018, with a Freedom House Freedom Score of “partly free,” there are still plenty of good reasons to use a VPN while you’re in the country.
+While Freedom House considers Indonesia’s internet to be “partly free,” there are still plenty of good reasons to use a VPN while you’re in the country.

 While authorities claim they are targeting “hate speech,” that term has sometimes been broadened from attacks against minority groups to include hostile remarks against public officials.